Bloc/swiftris-checkpoints/07-give-shape-to-swiftris.md

 +}
 ```

 Your project won't compile at the moment and you will certainly see some errors, but we'll get it fixed soon.
 Both **#1** and **#2** introduce some Swift tools that you'll certainly be interested in.
 First and foremost we have written these two computed properties and left their results empty.
-This was done on purpose such that our actual shape classes will `override` them in their respective classes.
+This was done on purpose such that our actual shape classes will `override` them in their respective implementations.
 You'll see what we mean shortly.

 **#1**, `blockRowColumnPositions` defines a computed **Dictionary**.
 A dictionary is defined with square braces – `[…]` – and maps one type of object to another.
 The first object type listed defines the **key** and the second, a **value**.
 Keys map one-to-one with values and multiple copies of a single key may not exist.